 Atomic Theory and The Periodic Table Page:

-The mass number of an atom is equal to the total number of protons plus neutrons in the atom.
+- The mass number is equal to the total of the protons and neutrons.

 - Since an atom does not have fractions of neutrons, in this class we will round off the mass number to the nearest whole number.

 - Protons and neutrons are made up of even smaller particles called quarks.

 The chemical properties of ions are very different from the chemical properties of the atoms from which they form.